parrt/msds621/projects/dtree/dtree.md

 class DecisionNode
     def predict(self, x_test):
         # Make decision based upon x_test[col] and split
+        # lines 6 and 7 from predict() algorithm above

 class LeafNode:
     def predict(self, x_test):
-        # return prediction
+        # return prediction passed to constructor of LeafNode
+        # lines 3,4 from algorithm above
 ```

 The `DecisionNode.predict()` method invokes `predict()` on the left or right child depending on `x_test`'s values.
-The leaf node contains just the part from the algorithm above dealing with "node is leaf".
+The leaf node just returns the prediction (mean or mode) passed into the constructot for `LeafNode`, so it deviates a bit from the `predict()` algorithm.

 ## Getting started